About Lesson 10

 - Begin Project #2: Run crop models (for both tropical and extra-tropical environments) under present and climate change conditions using different variations in planting techniques/cultivar selection to develop possible strategies for dealing with climate change impacts on agriculture.

-- Participate in Lesson 10 discussion forum 4: Impacts, Adaptation, and "An Inconvenient Truth"
+- Participate in Lesson 10 discussion forum 4: Impacts, Adaptation, and "Before the Flood"

 If you have any questions, please post them to our Questions? discussion forum (not e-mail), located under the Home tab in Canvas.
 The instructor will check that discussion forum daily to respond.
 Also, please feel free to post your own responses if you can help with any of the posted questions.